SchlossLab/Topcuoglu_ML_mBio_2020/README.md

 4. Examples of how to run ML pipeline:

-	1. Run the ML pipeline once (using seed=1) using L2-regularized logistic regression: (Using a different seed will result in the dataset to be split to 80-20 differently.
-So different seeds will give slighly different results.)
+	1. Run the ML pipeline once (using seed=1) using L2-regularized logistic regression: (Using a different seed will result in the dataset to be split to 80 training set - 20 testing set differently.
+Different seeds will give slightly different results.)

 		```Rscript code/learning/main.R 1 "L2_Logistic_Regression"```